kirillzabrodin/tweet_mood/README.md

 To see a test coverage table run `open htmlcov/index.html`

+To see code quality run `radon cc tweetmood/*.py -a`.

 The app uses a third-party API.
 Where required the tests mock calls to the API.

 ## Deployment